In this article, we will get to know how to build an off-grid solar system. But before knowing this, we read little about what solar panels system is.

 So when we connect multiple solar panels in a 12-60 volt off-grid system, you have a few options: parallel, series, or a combination of the two.

 Keep in mind: Solar panels have negative and positive terminals.
-So current uses to flow from the negative terminal through a load to the positive terminal.
+So current flows from the negative terminal through a load to the positive terminal.

-Wiring Solar Panels in a Parallel Circuit: So for wiring solar panels in a parallel circuit, connect the positive terminal of the first solar panel to the negative terminal of the next one.
-So It same as connecting all the positive terminals of all the solar panels, and all the negative terminals of all the panels together..
+Wiring Solar Panels in a Parallel Circuit: So, for wiring solar panels in a parallel circuit, connect the positive terminal of the first solar panel to the negative terminal of the next one.
+So it the same as connecting all the positive terminals of all the solar panels, and all the negative terminals of all the panels together.
 In a parallel connection, the voltage remains the same but the current rating of the circuit is the sum of all the devices.
-So let us say two batteries of 12v, 100Ah are connected in parallel – then the system voltage remains 12 volts but the current rating is 100 + 100 = 200Ah.
+So let us say two batteries of 12v, 100Ah are connected in parallel – then the system voltage remains 12 volts, but the current rating is 100 + 100 = 200Ah.
 Similarly, if two solar panels of 17V and 5 amps are connected in parallel then the system will produce 17 Volts, 10 amps.

 Series circuits have only one path or a way for current to travel on.
 So you can say it is the opposite of the parallel circuit.
 Therefore, all the current in the circuit must flow through all the loads.
 A series circuit is a continuous, closed-loop – breaking the circuit at any point stops the entire series from operating.
 An example of a series circuit is a string of old Christmas lights, so if one bulb breaks, the whole string turns off.